jdx/mise/README.md

           Get the path of the global config file

 Examples:
-  # set the current version of nodejs to 20.x
+  # set the current version of node to 20.x
   # will use a fuzzy version (e.g.: 20) in .tool-versions file
-  $ rtx global --fuzzy nodejs@20
+  $ rtx global --fuzzy node@20

-  # set the current version of nodejs to 20.x
+  # set the current version of node to 20.x
   # will use a precise version (e.g.: 20.0.0) in .tool-versions file
-  $ rtx global --pin nodejs@20
+  $ rtx global --pin node@20

-  # show the current version of nodejs in ~/.tool-versions
+  # show the current version of node in ~/.tool-versions
-  $ rtx global nodejs
+  $ rtx global node
   20.0.0
 ```
 ### `rtx implode [OPTIONS]`